indigo-biosystems/hyperion/README.md

 `hyperion_test`, none of the test-related dependencies will be loaded in a production system, although the gem dependencies will be part of the production bundle.

+## Logging

+Hyperion currently uses Logatron for all of its logging needs.
+Logatron specific headers are also included with every Hyperion request.
+One such header is the `'X-Ascent-Log-Id'` header containing a unique log id.
+This helps allow a unique log id to follow a resource across multiple components in a system.

 # Parking Lot